vegaprotocol/specs/protocol/0038-OLIQ-liquidity_provision_order_type.md

 peg-implied-price = 103 - 2 = 101

-Call probability-of-trading function with best-static-bid-on-order-book = 105, LP-time-horizon (network parameter), peg-implied-price.
+Call probability-of-trading function with best-static-bid-on-order-book = 105, time-horizon given by risk model tau multiplied by  `market.liquidity.probabilityOfTrading.tau.scaling`, peg-implied-price.

 This will return probably of trading at price = 101.
 This can be used in the formula for volume, above.